awadasma99/CISC4800_Project2/README.md

 Note: you will also need an API key, which needs to be entered in the `main.py` file.

 You're going to want to create a Python environment.
-You can do so by running the following:
+You can do so by running the following commands:
 * `python3 -m venv auth`
 * `source auth/bin/activate`